datawithduke-byte/v2.datawithduke/src/content/podcast/s02e01-can-ai-understand-art.md

 Today I'm going to try and actually go quite microscopic.
 I'm going to look at how data scientists are using AI almost as an art history detective to solve 400-year-old cold cases, and how artists are actually striking back by using raw data as their new paint.

 So let's press some buttons and let's have a look at some cases.
-Let me pop back here—I'm still new to this, give me a second.
-So we have this case right now that's going on...
-It's not this one, give me one second...
-Here we go, this is it!
-I lost it.
-Fortunately, I can edit this out.
-Yeah, I've got it, I've got it.
-So I can edit this bit out, right?
-I'm just talking to myself.

-Okay, so wrong way!
-Check this one out, okay?

 This is a real study out of Case Western Reserve University.
 When you and I—maybe most of us—look at a classic oil painting, we see color, we see subject, we see possibly emotion.
 But these absolute madmen in the physics and data science departments looked at a 400-year-old Renaissance painting and said: "Do you know what?
 That's not art.
 That is a 3D elevation map."